aztek/scala-workflow/Readme.md

 There are plenty of built-in workflow instances in traits `FunctorInstances`, `SemiIdiomInstances`, `IdiomInstances` and `MonadInstances`.
-They are all mixed to the package object of `scala.workflow`, so once you have `workflow._` imported, you get access to them all.
+They are all mixed to the package object of `scala.workflow`, so once you have `workflow._` imported, you get access to all of them.
 Alternatively, you can import just the macros `import workflow.{context, workflow, $}` and access workflow instances from `Functor`, `SemiIdiom`, `Idiom` and `Monad` objects.

 ### Composing workflows
-Functors, semi-idioms and idioms are all composable, monads and semi-monads are not.
+Functors, semi-idioms and idioms can be composed, monads and semi-monads can not.
 There are special composition classes (`FunctorCompose`, `SemiIdiomCompose` and `IdiomCompose` correspondingly) that allow you, say, having instances of `Idiom[F]` and `Idiom[G]`, to get instance of `Idiom[F[G]]`.
 You can either create `IdiomCompose` object directly with class constructor, or use `$` method